-Once an $Order\ of\ Suspension$ has been issued, a driver has 30 days to request an administrative hearing.
+Once an Order of Suspension has been issued, a driver has 30 days to request an administrative hearing.
 If the driver requests a hearing within 10 days, the suspension is stayed until the hearing.
-If a hearing is requested after ten days, or a hearing is not requested 30 days, the driver's license is suspended on 46^{th} day after the $Order\ of\ Suspension$ was issued.
+If a hearing is requested after ten days, or a hearing is not requested 30 days, the driver's license is suspended on 46th day after the Order of Suspension was issued.

-Table 3 shows the number of admin per se cases heard by the Office of Administrative Hearings (OAH) in FY 2021 and the percentage of cases that result in an assignment to the IIP.
+Table 3 shows the results of a study of admin per se cases heard by the Office of Administrative Hearings (OAH) in FY 2021 and the percentage of cases that result in an assignment to the IIP.
 In cases involving lower BAC, where the Judge may grant a licensure restricted to work/health/treatment purposes, assignments to IIP are low.
 A restricted license may not be granted for higher BAC or test refusal cases, and the IIP referral rate for these offenses is significantly higher.

 Table 3.
-OAH Hearings for Admin Per Se Offenses and Percentage Assigned to IIP
+OAH Hearings for Admin Per Se Offenses and Percentage Assigned to IIP, FY 2021

 Percentage

-Ot ffense Type Total Cases Assigned to IIP
+Offense Type Total Cases Assigned to IIP

 0.08-0.14 BAC First Offense 2,921 5%

 0.06-0.14 BAC 2nd or Subsequent Offense 330 15%

 0.15 BAC or Greater First Offense 771 69%

-0.15 BAC OF Greater 2nd or Subsequent Offense 72 78%
+0.13 BAC OF Greater 2nd or Subsequent Offense 72 78%

 Test Refusal First Refusal 1,855 58%

-rest Kerusar 2nd or Subsequent Refusal 317 57%
+Test Kelusai 2nd or Subsequent Refusal 317 57%